Removal of singularities and Gromov compactness for symplectic vortices: Convergence modulo bubbling

 \section{Convergence modulo bubbling}

-The aim of this section is to prove Theorem~\ref{TheoremConvergenceModuloBubbling} below, which establishes a compactness result for vortices, ignoring any bubbling phenomena.
-Theorem~\ref{TheoremConvergenceModuloBubbling} constitutes the first part of the proof of Theorem~\ref{TheoremGromovCompactness} on Gromov compactness for vortices.
-In the case where $G = S^{1}$, this result was first proved by Mundet i Riera \cite{Mundet-i-Riera/Hamiltonian-Gromov-Witten-invariants}.
-Also, under the stronger assumption that $\X$ is symplectically aspherical it was proved for arbitrary compact Lie group $G$ by Cieliebak, Gaio, Mundet i Riera and Salamon \cite{Cieliebak/The-symplectic-vortex-equations-and-invariants-of-Hamiltonian-group-actions}.
+The purpose of this section is to prove Theorem~\ref{TheoremConvergenceModuloBubbling} below, which establishes a compactness result for vortices, ignoring any bubbling phenomena.
+This theorem constitutes the first part of the proof of Theorem~\ref{TheoremGromovCompactness}.